(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 You should be able to find exactly what you’re looking for.
 If it’s not in this category, it should be listed in the next one.

-And at the end of this post, I’ve included a buying guide to help pick the best model for you.
+There is also a buying guide after the reviews.
+Please read it carefully.
+It will help you find out exactly the best model for you.

 Best metal detector for beginners